 Social media engagement insights, news, and tips.

+When was the last time you looked over your community guidelines?
 With “hate speech” and “fake news” being buzzwords of the day, perhaps it’s time to think about how to create community guidelines that resonate with your brand's identity.

 Recently, there has been a growing public debate on the responsibility of social networks - and the brands that use them to promote their businesses - to moderate content effectively.

 On the one hand, moderation is needed to filter out hate speech and illegal cyber-attacks (such as trolling and doxxing

 In a world where platforms are being held accountable for how content is being moderated, brands operating on social are expected to play their part as well.

 Having inconsistent or “unfair” moderation policies or a failing to respond to offensive comments on a brand’s social properties could negatively impact brand reputation and trust.
 When such comments are rampant on ads, they affect ad performance and ultimately drive advertising costs up.